Zahid-Hasan-Jony/Tensorflow_Blood_Cell_Image_Training/README.md

 # Tensorflow_Blood_Cell_Image_Training
-This is for train blood cell images using tensorflow.
-This technique helps us to predicts the name of the cell in an image.
+This is for training blood cell images using tensorflow.
+This technique helps us to predict the name of the cell in an image.

 #Steps
 1. First we need to install ubuntu on your PC.
 I already explained how to install ubuntu on our PC.
 Do the steps 1 to 6 following this link: https://github.com/Zahid-Hasan-Jony/Python_Blood_Cell_Detection/blob/master/README.md

 2. Second we need to install tensorflow.
-Here we have to create vitual environment on our system.
-This is the best way to intall tensorflow after creating virtual environment.
-Because we don't need to much worry about our system if we do any mistake.
+Here we have to create a virtual environment on our system.
+This is the best way to install tensorflow after creating s virtual environment.
+Because we don't need to worry too much about our system if we make any mistakes.
 Follow this video. (link: https://www.youtube.com/watch?v=FuRSeRe88sw )

 ***In this video they use the command pip.
 If you have installed python3 on your system then you will need to use pip3 command instead of pip.**

-***You can install pip3 by writting commands given bellow in your terminal**
+***You can install pip3 by writing commands given bellow in your terminal**

 sudo apt update

-sudo apt intall python3-pip
+sudo apt install python3-pip

 ***check either it properly installed or not**